Cloud-Recon/Azure-Blog/_posts/2025-09-03-azure-virtual-wan-deep-dive-part-one.md

 ---

-## Part One: Azure vWAN;
-Architecture, Routing, and the Shape of the Modern Network
+## Part One: Architecture, Routing, and the Shape of the Modern Network

 ---